StoicPerlman/rak3s/README.md

 ## FYI

+k3s in a HA setup is experimental.
+This will deploy and work, but I have had all masters stop working a couple days after setup.
+Use HA setup with caution for now.
+See [HA Docs](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/) for more info

 k3s version is hard coded in group_vars/all.yaml.
 Please change this to the latest version, and if it works open a PR.
 I only have one cluster, so I won't always be able to be on top of the latest and greatest.
 Please test with a single master and an HA setup before doing a PR.
 Its easy to uninstall and test both before finalizing your setup (see uninstall instructions below).

 My setup: